dogfishbar/peter.kugel/index.md

 an exceptional colleague and a generous mentor to both students and junior faculty colleagues.

-His scholarly interests were broad but his main interests centered around human intelligence and computability, a topic that he continued to work on in retirement.
+Peter's scholarly interests were broad but his main interests centered around human intelligence and computability, a topic that he continued to work on in retirement.